A Complete Approach to Loop Verification with Invariants and Summaries: Evaluation of Proof Automation

+This question is relevant in so far, as any complex verification task comprises smaller sub-problems, often numerical, that \emph{can} be automated well, whereas for other aspects, human guidance is needed.
+Tools like Boogie~\cite{leino2008boogie} already implement such features.
+In order to make use of loop contracts in practice, it is therefore useful to know whether such an interplay between automation and manual proof works in that setting, too.

-It is not a primarly goal to improve the overall performance over the state-of-the-art~\cite{beyer2020advances} across a wide range of benchmarks, as it would require significant additional engineering effort to support all the C features present in the SV-COMP benchmarks.
-The results are shown in \cref{tab:results} and \cref{fig:quantile}.
+The evaluation is based on a prototype tool that translates~C programs into systems of Horn clauses like those in \cref{sec:approach}.
+The tool implements verification with both invariants and contracts for a fair comparison.
+As benchmark, we consider a those tasks of the SV-COMP repository which are currently supported by the tool, and which contain tasks with loops.
+We emphasize that it is \emph{not} a goal to improve the overall performance over the state-of-the-art~\cite{beyer2020advances} across a wide range of benchmarks, as it would require significant additional engineering effort to support all the C features present in the SV-COMP benchmarks.

-\paragraph{Implementation} We have implemented the approach as a prototype tool called \Korn.
-It reads C source files and translates them into a system of Horn clauses that can be instantiated by off-the-shelf solvers.
-Code and setup are public. \footnote{\url{https://github.com/gernst/korn}, using \href{https://github.com/gernst/korn/commit/91132f}{\code{/commit/91132f}} for the evaluation.}

-The translation from C to Horn clauses abstracts all basic blocks in the program as predicates for which the solver has to find a solution.
-In contrast to the encoding outlined in~\cite{bjorner2015horn}, we collapse straight-line code into a single predicate using symbolic execution, reducing the number of predicates for ease of solving and ease of debugging the generated verification task.
-Predicates are introduced notably for invariants, summaries, at join points after a conditional, and at labels.
-Moreover, each function is represented by a precondition predicate over the input parameters, and a summary that additionally refers to the return value.

-For the invariant-based approach, it is sufficient to let these predicates range over single states.
-However, using summaries mandates a translation that keeps track of the origin of a computation, hence all predicates, except function pre- and postconditions, are encoding \emph{transitions}, with two sets of state variables.

-The implementation currently suffers from a few limitations, which means that in each category considered, only a subset of the tasks is supported (cf. \cref{tab:results}), nevertheless, we are able to obtain a substantial number of results.
-Specifically, arrays are treated as value types without bounds, and there is no model of the heap currently, which is unsound but sufficient as a work-around in most cases.
-Other unsupported features include: global variables, array initializers, dynamic memory allocation (\code{malloc}/\code{free}), floating point numbers, structs and unions, and finally assignments from array variables to pointers.
-Unstructured control flow with \code{goto} and \code{return} is supported, though, as it is rather straight-forward in the Horn clause based encoding.